Ultimate Aquaponics Beginner’s Guide

 - Sump Tank - Optional, this will depend on the design of your system.

 - Plumbing pipes and fittings - Depends on the type of your grow beds, system, and other factors.

 - Bell Siphon - This is required for a flood and drain media bed.

 - Water pump - The size depends on your desired tank exchange rate and several grow beds.

 - Aerator, air stones - This is used in the fish tank and media beds.

-- Grow Lights - Optional, this is mostly used in indoor systems.
+- Grow Lights - Optional, and this is mostly used in indoor systems.

-- Heater - Optional, depending on your location, fish species and target water temperature.
+- Heater - Optional, this depends on your location, fish species and target water temperature.

 - Grow Media - For a media-based system, you can use clay pebbles, expanded shale, gravel, and other inert media.

 - Monitoring System - Optional.
 It depends on your situation and how you want to manage your system.